 We all know this phenomenon where we start to hate a certain class or subject at school, and finally flunk it, just because we don’t get along with the teacher.
 This can happen even if we really like the particular subject and even if we’re good at it.

 The opposite, of course, is equally true.
-A school subject we’re not so good at becomes bearable to learn with a teacher we like, and if we’re good at it, well… we can reach the stars with a teacher that reaches out and stimulates us.
+A school subject we’re not so good at becomes bearable to learn with a teacher we like, and if we’re good at it, well … we can actually reach the stars with a teacher that reaches out and stimulates us.

-My story with Dot Po from the Sunshine Massage School is a bit like that.
-It starts in 2009, while I was traveling through Thailand with a friend, when this friend insisted to take a Thai Massage course.
+My story with teacher Dot Po from the Sunshine Massage School is a bit like that.
+It starts in 2009, while I was traveling through Thailand with a friend, when this friend insisted to take a training course in Thai Massage.

 Our instructor was Dot Po, a witty, puzzling, at times mystifying and yet lovely Thai lady, and although I had been in Thailand a few months already, it was the first time I would spend so much time listening or talking to a Thai person.

 It was on day two of the course that everything changed for me.
 A life changer, being the start of a career change and the start of whole new way of life and living.

 Well, on day two of the course, Dot Po showed the group (we were with ten students) a part of receiving a Thai Massage session.
 She would lie down on the mat (alone) and mimic getting a massage treatment.
 In fact, she was doing Yoga.
 It fascinated me.